poppa/resourceful/README.md

 ## Feature todo

-- Better themeing based on system preferences.
+- Better theming based on system preferences.
-  At the moment there's no themeing of any Material UI widgets
+  At the moment there's no theming of any Material UI widgets

 - Ordering of project tabs

 - Save and reuse app window size and position

-- Edit forms for projects and resources
+- Edit-forms for projects and resources

 - Support for snippet resources

+- Support for command snippets

 - Ordering/placement of resources